AonghasMackay/MackaysMemeMachine/README.md

 ## How it works

-The bot is primarilly built with node, [discord.js](https://discord.js.org/#/) and [Sequelize](https://sequelize.org).
+The bot is primarilly built with node (v16.17.0), [discord.js](https://discord.js.org/#/) and [Sequelize](https://sequelize.org).

 Additionally it uses the [cron package](https://www.npmjs.com/package/cron) to schedule and run cron jobs and the [ascii-table3 package](https://www.npmjs.com/package/ascii-table3) to format tables.
+A simple healthcheck is built using [Express](https://www.npmjs.com/package/express) for use with app hosting services such as Render.

 ## Features